The concept of personalisation gets tossed around a lot. It isn't anything new, but that doesn't mean that it's anywhere near where it needs to be.

 Coca-Cola’s Share A Coke campaign is a great example of an environment where consumers can personalise their own experiences:

-Second, they want personalised 1-to-1 conversations.
+Second, they want personalised 1-on-1 conversations.

 According to Accenture, “businesses need to humanise the digital experience by moving from marketing and communications to digital conversations”.
 Consumers want more than just one-way email or SMS marketing campaigns.